hwaranlee/kaldi-cnn/README.md

 # kaldi-cnn

 ## Introduction
-This Git repository is the CNN source code upon the nnet2(Dan's DNN implementation) in KALDI Speech Recognition Toolkit, which is the implementation of the paper:
+This Git repository is the CNN source code following the nnet2 (Dan's DNN implementation) in KALDI Speech Recognition Toolkit, which is the implementation of the paper:
 Lee, Hwaran, et al. "Deep CNNs Along the Time Axis With Intermap Pooling for Robustness to Spectral Variations."
 IEEE Signal Processing Letters 23.10 (2016): 1310-1314. [[paper](https://arxiv.org/abs/1606.03207)]

 We provide: